You are using an outdated browser. Please upgrade your browser to improve your experience.

 Permission to scatter ashes

 If visiting private land, you need to get permission from the landowner beforehand.
-Searching the HM Land Registry(www.gov.uk opens in a new tab) can help to find out who owns the land you wish to visit, allowing you to start looking at how to contact them.
+Searching the HM Land Registry(www.gov.uk opens in a new tab) can help to find out who owns the land you wish to visit.

-Most landowners are happy for ashes to be scattered on their property, but you must be mindful of local ecosystems.
+Most landowners are happy for people to scatter ashes on their property.
+But you must be mindful of local ecosystems.

 Can you scatter ashes on a beach?

-If you choose to scatter on a river or over the open sea, you don't need permission but you should look at guidance offered by the Environment agency(www.scattering-ashes.co.uk PDF downloads).
-When scattering ashes on beaches, you may wish to contact local authorities to make sure you are able to do so.
+If you choose to scatter on a river or over the open sea, you don't need permission.
+But you should look at guidance offered by the Environment agency(www.scattering-ashes.co.uk PDF downloads).
+When scattering ashes on beaches, you may wish to contact local authorities to make sure it's OK.

 Other things to consider

-Along with securing permissions from landowners, there are some additional factors worth considering.
+Along with securing permissions from landowners, there are some extra factors worth considering.

 Weather conditions

-The unpredictability of Britain's weather can make planning very difficult.
-From thick clouds on mountain summits, to gale-force winds on the coast – it's important to factor in the forecast when choosing your location.
-If you're scattering ashes in disruptive weather it can be quite upsetting, as you can't predict where the ashes may blow.
+The unpredictability of Britain's weather can make planning difficult.
+So it's important to factor in the forecast when choosing your location.
+If you're scattering ashes in bad weather, it can be quite upsetting as you can't predict where the ashes may blow.

 Accessibility

 Often the most picturesque and peaceful locations are inaccessible to many.
-Uneven terrains, minimal parking, and a lack of disability access can exclude a lot of people from attending the ceremony, so it's important to do your research.
+Uneven terrain and a lack of parking or disability access can exclude a lot of people from attending.
+It's important to look at these details before you make a decision.

 How populated is the area?

-A sunny afternoon on Brighton beach sounds like the perfect resting place, but it's unlikely you'll get the peaceful, private send off you'd hoped for.
-You should consider how popular an area is, whether there are some more private spots nearby to visit, and whether you should arrive earlier before the crowds.
+A sunny afternoon on Brighton beach sounds like the perfect resting place.
+But it's unlikely you'll get the peaceful, private send-off you hoped for.
+Consider how popular an area is.
+Are there some more private spots nearby to visit?
+Or can you arrive earlier to avoid the crowds?

 Revisiting the location